The Paleo diet may seem like another fad diet, but it’s technically been around for millions of years. Since the Paleolithic Era, to be specific.

 The Paleo diet has several health benefits including weight loss and decreased inflammation.
 It’s a diet that suits most people.
 However, it may require extra time spent on food preparation — time well-spent in our opinion!

 For those that want to try the Paleo diet, we recommend committing to a 2-3 week trial.
 Many people experience noticeable, positive changes in this amount of time.
 If your energy levels increase or your health symptoms improve, you’ll feel motivated to continue.

 Is the Paleo diet healthy?
 The short answer is yes.

 The Paleolithic diet is free of foods that are common triggers of inflammation.
 With an emphasis on whole foods and lower carbohydrates, the Paleo diet may help promote weight loss, reduce inflammatory responses, regulate metabolism, and balance your gut microbiome.

 Improve Your Eating Habits, Improve Your Health

 Changing your eating habits is one of the easiest ways to improve your health and it’s something you can mostly do on your own.
 However, if you continue to have digestive issues, low energy, or other symptoms, even after improving your diet, you’ll want to work with an experienced functional medicine doctor to get to the root of the issue.

 The staff at Austin Functional Medicine provide personalized treatment so you’ll receive care that’s best suited for your unique needs.
 Schedule an appointment with Austin Functional Medicine today.
-Dr. Ruscio’s team is currently accepting new patients in-house and via telemedicine.
+Dr. Ruscio’s, DC team is currently accepting new patients in-house and via telemedicine.